 First Offense: Student will be called into the school office and will be counseled and cautioned about his/her unsatisfactory behavior.
 A written bus ticket warning will be issued to the student.
 The warning ticket must be signed by a parent and returned to the bus driver.

 Second Offense: Student will be called into the school office.
 Parents may be called and informed of the student’s unacceptable behavior.
 They will further be informed that the student’s bus transportation privilege may be suspended for a period of time.
 The student will be issued a bus ticket which must be signed by a parent and returned to the bus driver.

 Third/Fourth Offense: Student will be called into the school office and informed that his/her transportation privilege has been suspended.
 The duration of transportation suspension will be at the discretion of the Principal, Assistant Principal, with consultation rights retained by the Transportation Department and will depend on the severity of the unacceptable behavior.
 A bus ticket will be issued to the student which must be signed by a parent and returned to the bus driver.

 After Third/Fourth Offense: After the third/fourth offense of unsatisfactory conduct has been written on a student, and action has been taken, offense number 5, 6, etc., shall result in time off the bus.
 Depending on the severity of the conduct, it is possible to have transportation privileges revoked for the remainder of the school year.

-If student’s bus privileges have been suspended on one bus, that suspension will be for all buses to and from school.
+If student’s bus privileges are suspended on one bus, that suspension will be for all buses to and from school.